LED makers get smart to rise above price war and growth cliff

 Three manufacturers - Osram, Samsung and LG - announced plans at Light + Building to launch or expand smart lighting systems for light-emitting diodes (LEDs), pioneered by Philips’s Hue line.

-Manufacturers hope they can lure more customers with systems that allow them to customize light intensity, color and composition.
+Manufacturers hope they can lure more customers with systems that allow them to customise light intensity, colour and composition.

 When used in office buildings, such smart, connected systems offer ways to save energy by having the lights on only when and where they are needed and to increase productivity by adjusting lighting schemes to match human biorhythms.